London Borough of Tower Hamlets: Rail

 The principal rail services commence in the City at Fenchurch Street, with one stop at Limehouse; and Liverpool Street, with stops at Bethnal Green and Cambridge Heath.
 The East London Line passes from north to south through Tower Hamlets with stations at Whitechapel, Shadwell and Wapping.
 One entrance to Shoreditch High Street station is inside the Borough.
 And the North London Line passes the very north in Tower Hamlets with one entrance to Hackney Wick inside the Borough.
-Two Crossrail stations are currently under construction and are expected to start services in summer 2021.
+Since 2022, the Elizabeth line has two stops at Whitechapel and Canary Wharf.

 Metro

 The Docklands Light Railway was built to serve the docklands areas of the borough, with a principal terminus at Bank and Tower Gateway.
 An interchange at Poplar allows trains to proceed north to Stratford, south via Canary Wharf towards Lewisham, and east either via the London City Airport to Woolwich Arsenal or via ExCeL London to Beckton.

 Three London Underground services cross the district, serving a total of 8 stations: the District and Hammersmith and City lines share track between Aldgate East and Barking.
 The Central line has stations at Bethnal Green and Mile End - where there is an interchange to the District line.
-A third central line station, at Shoreditch, has been proposed as the Central line runs within close proximity of Shoreditch High Street station.
-If built, it will be situated between the existing stations at Bethnal Green and Liverpool St. The Jubilee line has one stop at Canary Wharf.
+The Jubilee line has one stop at Canary Wharf.